DysonBreakstone/plate-book-fe/README.md

 6. Run the `bundle exec rspec` command to see all of the Rspec tests run and ensure the program is running properly.

-7. In 2 terminals, run `rails s` in both the back-end and front-end repositories.
+7. Run `rails s` in both the back-end and front-end repositories.

 8. Navigate to [localhost:3000](http://localhost:3000/) in your browser to explore!

 ## Testing

-- To run model tests for this app, type the following command in your terminal from inside the cloned project folder:
+- To run tests for this app, type the following command in your terminal from inside the cloned project folder:

 ```
 bundle exec rspec spec